Oman ICT Market Size and Share

 Competitive Landscape

-Competition is fragmented.
+Competition is healthy but not fragmented.
 Three licensed mobile players split access revenues, yet differentiation is rising.
 Vodafone Oman seized roughly 10% of the market share within two years and won 11 of 14 Opensignal quality awards in January 2025, proving that aggressive capex and local financing can disrupt incumbent duopolies.
 Omantel’s 5G Standalone launch in January 2026 delivers voice over 5G and sub-10 ms slices, enabling premium SLAs for autonomous vehicles and telehealth.
 Ooredoo Oman leads on network availability at 97.6% and leverages the 2Africa cable for wholesale bandwidth.

 In sovereign cloud, Oman Data Park controls more than 70% of public-sector workloads and partners with Oracle for a dual-region footprint, creating high switching costs for ministries.
 AWS, Microsoft, and Huawei must pursue joint ventures or dedicated regions to penetrate regulated verticals, as seen in the Omantel-AWS Cloud Center of Excellence.
 Niche disruptors include ITHCA portfolio firms such as Onsor Technologies, which delivered 600 IoT charging carts to schools, and Space Communication Technologies, which reached break-even in 2024 with satellite broadband subscribers.